Bhattman10/DocLab/Experimentation/Readme.md

-### What is DocLabs-Test?
+### What is Experimentation for?

-Here you can experiment with backend functionaility.
+Here you can experiment with fullstack functionaility.
 Test.js emulates how Google App Scripts will interact with the Flask API.

 ### Setting up the envrionment